Tadashi Hamada: Big Hero 6: The Series

-Tadashi briefly appears, as a recording, in the first episode "Baymax Returns".
+Tadashi briefly appears as a recording in "Baymax Returns", the first episode of Big Hero 6: The Series.
 It is revealed that he taught Hiro how to ride a bike.
 Henney reprised his role.
-He also appears in "Obake Yashiki" where he appears as an illusion created by augmented reality that made Hiro to believe that Tadashi is alive.
+He also appears in "Obake Yashiki" where he appears as an illusion created by augmented reality that made Hiro believe that Tadashi is alive.
 The series gives more insight into how he created Baymax.
 In "Failure Mode", it is revealed that he nearly gave up on completing him and he needed a medical expert named Lily in order to properly program him, as seen in "City of Monsters – Part I".
 In the season 2 finale "Legacies", Hiro accepts Tadashi's diploma on his behalf at graduation.

 Printed media

 Tadashi appears in the prequel manga, Baymax, which was released prior to the film's release, in August 2014.
 Unlike other Disney properties that received a one-shot manga, Baymax is a full manga story which had the goal of previewing the film's story.
 Tadashi also appears in other Disney books, such as The Art of Big Hero 6, and Big Hero 6: Hiro and Tadashi.